gregriff/gpt-cli/README.md

 For clarity, OpenAI bills you on tokens per request, and the entire chat history of prompts and responses are sent in each request.
 As long as you remember to clear your history after a few prompts you will be fine.
 If you are worried, set a usage limit on your OpenAI [account.](https://platform.openai.com/login/)

-If you want to have multiple sessions, use [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://github.com/tmux/tmux/wiki)
+If you want to have multiple sessions, use [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://github.com/tmux/tmux/wiki).
+This is the difference between this project and [elia](https://github.com/darrenburns/elia).

 ## Development